FatmaAkram/JS-Shooting-Birds-Game/README.md

 - Move the gun using mouse and shoot using the mouse click.
 - Killing normal birds will add 5 to user’s score.
 - Killing Black birds will remove 10 from user’s score
-- Killing Golden birds will remove 10 from user’s score
+- Killing Golden birds will add 10 to user’s score
 - A bomb that will falling from the sky will remove surrounding birds if the user shoot that bomb between birds and add a score value to user’s score depending on bird type